The Supreme Court's Citizens United decision unleashed unlimited anonymous spending on campaigns.

-Requires the three largest funders of political ads to be clearly identified for five seconds at the beginning of the ads, so voters know who is actually paying for them.
+Requires the three largest funders of ballot measure ads to be clearly identified (two largest for radio ads and robocalls), so voters know who is actually paying for them.

 The attempt by Texas oil interests to overturn California's landmark climate change law with Prop 23 in 2010 failed because opponents had enough funds to disclose to voters that it was funded by Texas oil companies.

 Despite tens of millions spent in 2010 on Props 16 and 17 by PG&E and Mercury Insurance, both lost because enough people knew they were the largest spenders and took that into account when viewing their ads.

 Unfortunately, the largest funders aren't usually as clear as in Props 16, 17, and 23.
 SB 52 would make sure they're clear all the time.